How to Prepare for a Media Interview – Media Training

 Although your carefully crafted messaging may read well, how does it sound when spoken out loud?
 Very often, messaging in a press release is the result of a committee decision that doesn’t make for natural language.

 One CEO we worked with needed to stop speaking like he was reading from the Report and Accounts, and recapture his natural character in interviews.
-Role-playing the results interview gave him a chance to sense-check and tweak key points and phrases after hearing how he sounded.
+By Role-playing the results interview gave him a chance to sense-check and tweak key points and phrases after hearing how he sounded.

 You may have a detailed three-page Q&A, but handling difficult questions in a real interview situation is a talent.
 The way you respond can be just as important as your actual answer.
 As well as being able to respond calmly and confidently to tough questions, you should rehearse how to ‘bridge’ back to positive messages.
 This will keep the conversation under your control.

 Journalists come in various guises – the very knowledgeable, the newbie, the aggressive questioner and the flatterer.
 You need to prepare for the full range of scenarios.

-Are you able to adjust your use of jargon and technical detail to match the knowledge levels of the journalist?
+Can you adjust your use of jargon and technical detail to match the knowledge levels of the journalist?
 If you are a Cambridge professor by background, you may find it hard to keep things simple.
 And how do you respond to extended silences or a pretty face – do you feel the need / wish to provide more information and stray off the prepared path?

 Under the pressure of the media interview, do you reach for the proof points as evidence for your assertions?
 Do you remember to sum up your arguments with carefully crafted soundbites?